 POLST is a national effort.
 POLST programs utilize the POLST form to improve the end-of-life experience.
 The POLST program encourages end-of-life planning based on conversations between patients, their loved ones, and medical providers.
 Because the POLST form translates seriously ill patients’ treatment preferences to medical orders and coordinates the transfer of these orders between care settings, the POLST program therefore better assures patient preferences will be honored by medical providers.

 The POLST form is completed for patients who are seriously ill, with a life-limiting illness.
-The patient may request a POLST form or their physician may suggest it.
-The POLST form is only used when a patient is so ill they cannot express themselves; then their provider can consult the POLST form to determine what the patient wants and what the course of treatment should be.
+The patient may request a POLST form or their physician, APRN or PA may suggest it.
+The POLST form is only used when a patient is so ill they cannot express their wishes by themselves; then their provider can consult the POLST form to determine what the patient wants and what the course of treatment should be.

 The POLST form has two parts: 1) medical orders for treatment and, 2) a summary of patient preferences.
-(Click here to view the Nevada POLST form).
 This form, usually bright pink for easier recognition, is transferred with the patient if and when they are transferred between home, hospital, nursing home or long-term care facility.
 This assures continuity of care and that treatment reflects the agreed to level of care desired by the patient.

 The Nevada POLST was designed by Nevadans for Nevadans.
-Over many years, surveys, interviews and meetings with patients, their representatives and health care providers the idea of a Nevada POLST evolved to become the form and program that was unanimously passed by the Nevada State Legislature and that we now use.
+Over many years and through surveys, interviews and meetings with patients, their representatives and health care providers the idea of a Nevada POLST evolved to become the form and program that was unanimously passed by the Nevada State Legislature in 2013.

 Experiences in other states demonstrates that the Nevada POLST program can improve our end-of-life experience.
 Please share your experience with POLST with us by sending an email.